Back to Business! Launch Your New Business With 10% Off — Start Now

 Private Limited Company (Pte.
 Ltd.)

-A company can be of a Private or a Public nature.
-A Private company is limited by a maximum of 50 shareholders, while a Public Company Limited can have more than the allowed amount of shareholders for a Private company and can raise capital from the public.
+While a Singapore Private company can have two or more partners, it is limited by a maximum of 50 shareholders.
+A Public Company Limited can have more than the allowed amount of shareholders for a Private company and can raise capital from the public.
 A key element of this business structure is its legal identity, which is separate from its owners.
-This means that the liability of the Private Limited Company allows the shareholders, being either a corporate entity, individuals, or a combination of both, to limit their exposure and privacy by being a separate legal entity.
+This means that the liability of the Private Limited Company allows the shareholders, being either a corporate entity, individuals, or a combination of both, to limit their exposure, safeguarding their personal assets and privacy by being a separate legal entity.
+This also ensures no individuals are personally liable for any debts incurred.

 Limited Liability Partnership (LLP)